dialpad/dialtone/README.md

 Dialtone components should utilize the global immutable CSS classes provided by Dialtone whenever possible.
 It is a requirement of any project using Dialtone Vue to include these classes.

-If needed, you can also write custom CSS using the Dialtone LESS variables or mixins by importing `../css/dialtone.less`.
+If needed, you can also write custom CSS using Dialtone LESS variables by importing `../css/dialtone.less`.

-Please **do not** use any scoped CSS in Dialtone Vue components.
+Please **do not** use any scoped CSS or mixins in Dialtone Vue components.

 ### Unit Tests